 What is X-Ray Fluorescence?

-When a material is irradiated with high-energy X-rays, inner-shell electrons within its atoms can be ejected.
+When a material is irradiated with high-energy X-rays, inner-shell electrons within its atoms are ejected.
 To regain stability, an electron from a higher-energy outer shell fills the vacancy.
-This transition releases an X-ray with an energy level equal to the difference between the two shells.
+This transition releases an X-ray with an energy level equal to the energy difference between the two shells.
 This emission is known as "X-ray fluorescence" (XRF).

 Principle of Measurement